sahilrajput03/sahilrajput03/README.md

 - **Learn Freelancing:** [Click here](free-lancing.md)
 - **Office Utility Tools:** [Document](https://docs.google.com/document/), [Presentation](https://docs.google.com/presentation/), [Spreadsheets](https://docs.google.com/spreadsheets), Learn animations in Presentation [Source1](https://www.youtube.com/watch?v=H2zAx21LxOY), use other youtube videos(google has official videos too).

+## Why and how I love and hate `jest` ?

+Love: Bcoz its assertion i.e., [expect](https://www.npmjs.com/package/expect) and [expect's docs](https://jestjs.io/docs/expect) is open source.
+So this allows me to use their assertions in my own test runner library.
+Yikes!

+Hate: Jest's test runner has no capability to share values and module between tests suites in watch mode.
+[Issue closed here](https://github.com/facebook/jest/issues/6800).
+But it seems that work is going on this [issue here](https://github.com/facebook/jest/issues/7184).

+Q. Anyway what are mockig really useful for like this library [nock](https://github.com/nock/nock) ? ~ Sahil

 ## What is a/ and b/ in `git diff` command?

 Source: https://stackoverflow.com/a/6764988/10012446